walle89/sbj-resources/README.md

-> [!CAUTION] Disclaimer
+> [!CAUTION]
 > This project is not affiliated with, endorsed by, or associated with Swedbank, Sparbanken, or any of their subsidiaries.
 > All trademarks and brand names are the property of their respective owners.
 > Use of the information and resources provided in this repository is for educational and interoperability purposes only and may be subject to legal or policy restrictions.

 # SBJ Resources